 Internal control and ethics

-The Bank’s accounts and statements are prepared in accordance with the accounting rules and techniques applied from time to time by the European System of Central Banks, as determined by the European Central Bank.
+The Bank’s accounts and statements are prepared in accordance with the accounting rules and techniques applicable to the European System of Central Banks, as determined by the European Central Bank.

-Finally, it should be noted that the Bank is explicitly excluded from the scope of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids, in accordance with Article 1(3) of that Directive.
+Finally, it should be noted that the Bank is explicitly excluded from the scope of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids, in accordance with Article 1(3) of the said Directive.